Multiorbital singlet pairing and $d+d$ superconductivity: Introduction

 A similar situation has emerged in the heavy-fermion system CeCu$_{2}$Si$_{2}$ (Ref.~\onlinecite{Pang}).
 A host of properties, including the inelastic neutron-scattering spectrum ~\cite{Stockert_Nat_Phys_2011}, have traditionally been interpreted in terms of a sign-changing $d$-wave pairing state, yet recent specific heat~\cite{Kittaka} and London penetration depth~\cite{Pang, Yamashita} results at very low temperatures pointed toward a fully gapped Fermi-surface (FS).

 It is surprising that the SC phases exhibit $s$- and $d$-wave characters simultaneously.
-One possible origin is $s+id$ pairing, which breaks the point-group (PG) and time-reversal (TR) symmetries.
-However, in the absence of conclusive evidence pointing to either TR symmetry-breaking or two-stage phase transitions as the temperature is lowered, an alternate candidate pairing must be identified.
+One possible origin is $s+\text{i}d$ pairing, which breaks the point-group (PG) and time-reversal (TR) symmetries.
+While TR symmetry breaking may develop in special instances in the bulk~\cite{Grinenko_Nat_Phys_2020} or on the surface~\cite{Zaki_arxiv_2019}, FeSCs typically preserve TRS.
+Especially for the alkaline Fe-selenides, there is no evidence for either TR symmetry-breaking or two-stage phase transitions as the temperature is lowered.
+Thus, it is important to identify an alternate candidate pairing.
 For the Fe-chalcogenide SC, one candidate pairing state was named $s \tau_3$ \cite{Nica_Yu}.
-It has the $s-$wave form factor, but $\tau_{3}$, a Pauli matrix in the $xz,yz$ $3d$-electron orbital basis, turns the pairing state into $d-$wave-like.
-Understanding the Fe-chalcogenide SC is crucially important, since the Fe-based superconductivity with the highest superconducting transition temperature ($T_c$) occurs in this category.
-Yet, the $ s\tau_3$ pairing has the intra- and inter-band $d+d $ form, which is highly unusual, thereby raising the question of both its naturalness and generality.
+It has the $s-$wave form factor, but $\tau_{3}$, a Pauli matrix in the $xz,yz$ $3d$-electron orbital basis, turns the pairing state into $d-$wave-like; indeed, in the band basis, the $ s\tau_3$ pairing has the intra- and inter-band $d+d $ form.
+That both intra- and inter-band pairings can play a role is to be expected in this type of model~\cite{Goswami} and other cases~\cite{Wang_PRB_2010,Ramires_2018}.
+However, this $d+d$ form is highly unusual, thereby raising the question of both its naturalness and generality.

-Here, we argue that the $d+d$ pairing state belongs to matrix singlet pairing order parameters with non-trivial orbital structure that are natural and likely common-place in multi- orbital/band systems.
+With the stage set by the above, the present work makes two advances.
+First, we demonstrate that the $d+d$ pairing state belongs to matrix singlet pairing order parameters with non-trivial orbital structure that are natural and likely common-place in multi- orbital/band systems.
 As the orbital degrees-of-freedom (DOF) transform non-trivially under PG operations, these matrices can be chosen as one of the irreducible representations of the same group.